swcarpentry-ja/carpentries-coc/topic_folders/policies/code-of-conduct.md

 This is the enforcement manual followed by The Carpentries Policy subcommittee.
 It's used when we respond to an issue to make sure we're consistent and fair.
 It should be considered an internal document, but we're publishing it publicly in the interests of transparency.
 Enforcement of the Code of Conduct should be respectful and not include any harassing behaviors.

-**The Policy Subcommittee** All responses to reports of conduct violations will be managed by a Policy Subcommittee ("the committee").
+**The Policy Subcommittee** <br> All responses to reports of conduct violations will be managed by a Policy Subcommittee ("the committee").
 The Carpentries Executive Council will jointly establish this committee, comprised of at least three members.
 One member will be designated chair of the group and will be responsible for all reports back to the Executive Council.
 The Executive Council will review membership on an annual basis.

-**How the committee will respond to reports** When a report is sent to the committee they will immediately reply to the report to confirm receipt.
+**How the committee will respond to reports** <br> When a report is sent to the committee they will immediately reply to the report to confirm receipt.
 This reply must be sent within 24 hours, and the committee should strive to respond much more quickly than that.
 See the [reporting guidelines](http://docs.carpentries.org/topic_folders/policies/code-of-conduct.html#reporting-guidelines) for details of what reports should contain.
 If a report doesn't contain enough information, the committee will attempt to obtain all relevant data before acting.
 The committee is empowered to act on the behalf of The Carpentries in contacting any individuals involved to get a more complete account of events.
 The committee is also empowered to act if any of its members become aware of ongoing behaviour that, taken as a whole over a long time period, is disrupting or harassing.
 Such behaviour might not be "over the line" in any single incident, and thus may not generate a report.

-**Urgent Situations: Acting Unilaterally** If the incident involves physical danger, or involves a threat to anyone's safety (e.g. threats of violence), any member of the committee may -- and should -- act unilaterally to protect safety.
+**Urgent Situations: Acting Unilaterally** <br> If the incident involves physical danger, or involves a threat to anyone's safety (e.g. threats of violence), any member of the committee may -- and should -- act unilaterally to protect safety.
 This can include contacting law enforcement (or other local personnel) and speaking on behalf of The Carpentries.

 If the act is ongoing, any committee member may act immediately, before reaching consensus, to diffuse the situation.
 In ongoing situations, any member may at their discretion employ any of the tools available to the committee, including bans and blocks.
 In situations where an individual committee member acts unilaterally, they must inform the other committee members as soon as possible, and report their actions to the committee for review within 24 hours.

-**Less-Urgent Situations** Upon receiving a report of an incident, the committee, or at least three members, will review the incident and determine, to the best of their ability:
+**Less-Urgent Situations** <br> Upon receiving a report of an incident, the committee, or at least three members, will review the incident and determine, to the best of their ability:

 - whether this is an ongoing situation
 - whether there is a threat to anyone's physical safety